pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 ..
 TODO: Add links to other guides

 * Read about :doc:`/guides/packaging-binary-extensions`.
-* Consider packaging tools that with project management features, such as :ref:`hatch`, :ref:`flit`, :ref:`pdm`, and :ref:`poetry`.
+* Consider packaging tools with project management features, such as :ref:`hatch`, :ref:`flit`, :ref:`pdm`, and :ref:`poetry`.